The following tips will assist you in adequately preparing for a job interview,

 - Consider removing exposed body piercings and covering exposed tattoos.

-- Do not bring gum, candy, or cigarettes.
+- Do not chew gum or candy.

 - Be punctual.